Click on picture to enlarge.

 A message to the southern end of the Peninsula came in almost immediately asking for a water-tender group of four water trucks.
-The Woodside Fire Protection District provided a 3,000-gallon tender and four firefighters from Station 8 in Portola Valley, according to Battalion Chief Don Romero.
+The Woodside Fire Protection District provided a 3,000-gallon tender and four firefighters from Station 8 in Portola Valley, Battalion Chief Don Romero said in an interview.

 Other participants in the group were the Kings Mountain and La Honda fire stations, staffed by trained volunteers, and the Skylonda station, which is staffed by firefighters who work for San Mateo County under contract with the California Department of Forestry and Fire Protection, Mr. Romero said.

-The Menlo Park Police Department had two officers on the scene for duties as needed, Chief Bryan Roberts said.
+The Menlo Park Police Department has two officers on the scene for duties as needed, Chief Bryan Roberts told the Almanac.

-For firefighters on the scene in San Bruno, there was a lot of checking for and extinguishing small fires, Mr. Romero said.
+For firefighters on the scene in San Bruno, there will be a lot of checking for and extinguishing small fires, Mr. Romero said.
 "You want to make sure you don't get a wildland fire out of this."